 Additional costly time-sharing mistakes divorced couples can make include:

 - Parents undergoing a divorce probably aren’t on the best of terms.
-However, regardless of their feelings and differences, they are still a parental unit to the children, and their differences should not be aired in front of them.
+Despite their differences, parents should not discuss their conflicts in front of their children since they still comprise a parental unit.
 In addition, parents should not speak negatively about the other parents to the children, even if it is the truth.
 The other parent may have drug or alcohol problems that led to the breakup, but he or she is still the children’s parent.
 The court strongly frowns on parental alienation and any attempt to influence the children against the other parent (“Your deadbeat father is late again with the support payments.”), tempting though it may be.
 The court can award custody to the other parent in such an instance.

 Fighting an Unfair Child Custody Ruling in the Florida Courts